 Ernest Henry KING

-Per his military service record (regimental no. 4821), George Davidson was born at Bathurst, N.S.W.
+Per his military service record (regimental no. 4821), Ernest Henry King was born at Bathurst, N.S.W.
 He gave his age as 29 years and 1 month, his marital status as single, and his occupation as blacksmith.
 His description on his Certificate of Medical Examination form was height 5 feet 9 inches tall, with a medium complexion, blue eyes, and brown hair.
 His religious denomination was Church of England.
 He claimed to have had 3 years military service in B Company of the 3rd Infantry Regiment at Bathurst.

 Captain A. C. Eade stated that ‘Private King joined the Coo-ees at Wallerawang’ in a farewell given for him and another soldier at the Soldiers’ Monument in Bathurst on 6th January 1916.
 The ‘Date of joining’ on the HMAT Star of England A15 embarkation roll for Private Ernest Henry King was recorded as 31st October 1915.
 On this date the Coo-ees had a rest day at Wallerawang, after having held a recruiting meeting there the night before.

 He completed his medical examination, and was attested by Captain Eade, at Lithgow, on 2nd November 1915.

 After completing the Co-ee March he went to Liverpool Camp as reinforcement for the 13th Battalion.

 The Lithgow Mercury reported that ‘Ern King’, along with fellow Coo-ee George Davidson, who had both joined the Coo-ees from Cullen Bullen, ‘were farewelled at a smoke concert in the Cullen Hall’ in early January 1916, and Private King was presented with ‘a silver cigarette case, holder, and pouch’.